-12 Ways to Prevent Credit Card Fraud at Your Business in 2019
+12 Ways to Prevent Credit Card Fraud at Your Business

 The idea of being defrauded isn’t pleasant, but it’s something that every business owner needs to think about.
 Fraud incidents are a real possibility for any business, particularly if you accept credit cards.

 In 2021, there were 389,845 breached credit accounts.
 Not only that, but industry data shows that account takeover fraud continues to be on the rise.

 Credit card fraud is clearly a prevalent issue.
 Criminals are getting sneakier as security improves more and more, so making sure you’re ready to prevent credit card fraud on all fronts is paramount.

 This post will give you the information on how to do just that.
 In the paragraphs below, we’ll discuss the ins and outs of credit card fraud and the steps you should take to prevent it.

 As we mentioned in our post on retail fraud, there are two main types of credit card fraud.
 They include:

 Using a stolen card

 Criminals often try to use stolen credit cards to make a purchase.
 If you process a sale from a stolen credit card the actual owner reports the transaction, you may be liable for the fraudulent charge.